First of all let’s start from the basics and understand what exactly is Egg Donation.

 Agencies may also request that you undergo IQ and personality testing.
 This is an extra piece of information the intended family can use when choosing their donors.

-In the case of a closed egg donation, you will not have any information regarding the baby conceived from your eggs if the treatment succeeds.
+In the case of a closed oocyte donation, you will not have any information regarding the baby conceived from your eggs if the treatment succeeds.
 That may be emotionally distressing for some people.
-For most people, anonymous egg donation is the most comfortable route.
+For most people, anonymous oocyte donation is the most comfortable route.